MonetDBSolutions/airtraffic-benchmark/README.md

 - run `make schema` to execute the CREATE statements for the current node as identified by the `hostname` command.

-- make `make schemas` to execute the CREATE statements for all nodes.
+- run `make schemas` to execute the CREATE statements for all nodes.

+- run `make drop-NODENAME` to drop the schema for the given node.

+- run `make drop` to drop the schema for the current node as identified by the `hostname` command.

+- run `make drops` to drop the schema on all nodes.

 - run `make insert-NODENAME` to execute the COPY INTO statements that read the downloaded data for the given node.